jasonbhart/htpc-download-box/README.md

-# HTPC Download Box
+# HTPC (mini) Download (Seed) Box for Single-Board Computers (like the Raspberry Pi and Odroid)

-Sonarr / Radarr / Jackett / NZBGet / Deluge / OpenVPN / Plex
+Sonarr / Radarr / NZBHydra2 / Jackett / NZBGet / Deluge / OpenVPN / Traefik / Portainer

 TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.